berkeley-cs61as/markdown-courseware/textbook/chapter14 Project 2 - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 ```

 Note that you will not be able to see the visual output of any of your code
-until the very end.
+until after Exercise 6.
 As we'll see, the picture language we've been describing
 is incomplete&mdash;you'll have to fill in the gaps before we can begin
 using it.